 Tarangire National Park is often referred to as the “Baobab Capital of the World”.
 The park is 75 miles from Arusha, approximately a 2-hour drive on a tarmac road, and is one of Tanzania’s larger parks covering over 1,100 square miles.
 Tarangire is renowned for its wild landscapes and diverse habitats.

 The Tarangire River, from which the park derives its name, is the only permanent water source within 1,600 square miles of protected wildlife area.
-In addition to numerous animals, the park has over 550 recorded species of birds and has the highest recorded number of breeding bird species of any habitat in the world.
+In addition to numerous animals, the park has over 550 recorded species of bird and the highest recorded number of breeding bird species of any habitat in the world.

-Tarangire is home to the greatest concentration of wildlife outside of the Serengeti eco-System.
-During the dry season, giant rock pythons leave the swamp areas to avoid being stepped on by herd animals and live in the trees on the edge of the swamp.
-These are amazing creatures and some of the most unusual wildlife viewing is of rock pythons killing large animals of all kinds!
+Tarangire is home to the greatest concentration of wildlife outside of the Serengeti ecosystem.
+During the dry season, giant rock pythons leave the swamp areas to avoid being stepped on by herd animals and live in the trees on the edge of the swamps.
+These are amazing creatures and some of the most unusual wildlife-viewing is of rock pythons killing large animals of all kinds!

-Tarangire is also home to the last remaining pack of wild dogs in northern Tanzania.
-They remain an extremely elusive find, but in the last few years one pack has been breeding successfully and has been seen in the Silale and Gursi Swamp areas of the park.
+Tarangire is also home to the last remaining packs of wild dogs in northern Tanzania.
+The wild dogs remain an extremely elusive find, but in the last few years one pack has bred successfully and has been seen in the Silale and Gursi Swamp areas of the park.